Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Computation of the Total Perturbation Correction ( TPC )

 where, we have defined,$~u=t^{\alpha},\gamma=\frac{1}{\alpha}$ and $B(u)$ denotes the `Borel-Series(BS)', given by :

-Note that, although by virtue of eq.(265), $B(u)$ has a {\em finite} `radius of convergence'~$r_c$ , the `Borel-Laplace-integral'(BLI), eq.(267) does \textit{not} exist yet since the range of integration extends beyond $r_c$.

-The way out of this difficulty is to carry-out \textit{the analytic continuation/ extrapolation of the BS to the full-path of integration} of the BLI, i.e. to the whole $+ve$-real axis in the u-plane.
-Denoting such analytic-continuation by $\tilde{B}(u)$ and substituting this for $B(u)$ in eq.(267), the BLI can now be made to \textit{exist} and hence can be used to\textit{`define'} the TPC as:
+It is important to note that, although by virtue of eqn.(232), $B(u)$ has a finite radius of convergence $r_c$, the Borel-Laplace-integral (BLI), eqn.(233), does not exist yet since the range of integration extends beyond $r_c$.
+The resolution to this issue is to perform the analytic continuation/extrapolation of the BS to the full path of integration of the BLI, i.e., to the entire positive real axis in the u-plane.
+Denoting such analytic continuation by $\tilde{B}(u)$ and substituting this for $B(u)$ in eqn.(234), the BLI can now be made to exist and hence can be used to define the TPC as:

 The feasibility of Borel-summation thus crucially depends upon the success of the analytic continuation/ extrapolation with the afore stated properties.
-In practice however, $\tilde{B}(u)$ can only be inferred approximately from the BS , if feasible, since only a \textit{finite} number of terms in eq.(268) are computable/known.
-Under such circumstances, the \textit{method of conformal mapping}(MCM) has been preferably used [114] for implementing analytic continuation in a model-independent way.
+In practice however, $\tilde{B}(u)$ can only be inferred approximately from the BS , if feasible, since only a \textit{finite} number of terms in eqn.(235) are computable/known.
+Under such circumstances, the \textit{method of conformal mapping} (MCM) has been preferably used [116] for implementing analytic continuation in a model-independent way.
 We, therefore employ the same in the following.

-\textit{The inputs, which are required for the MCM are the location and nature of the singularity lying closest to the origin}, which we designate as the `leading singularity'(LS).
-By the `Darboux theorem' [115], the late-terms in the BS originate from the LS.
+\textit{The inputs, which are required for the implementation of MCM are the location and nature of the singularity lying closest to the origin}, which we designate as the `leading singularity'(LS).
+By the `Darboux theorem' [117], the late-terms in the BS, eqn.(235), originate from the LS.
 Therefore, the nature and location of the LS may be inferred from the terms of the BS at large orders.
 This is readily demonstrated considering the following \textit{ansatz} of the LS: $\tilde{B}(u)\simeq\tilde{B}_0(u)\sim~(u+r_c)^p$.
 The `radius of convergence' $r_c$ and the `singularity-exponent'~$p$ can then be determined from a fast-converging set of equations [9] given below:

-We obtain the value:$~p(g)=~-0.5$, being independent of $g$ as expected and the values for $r_c(g)$, as shown in Table-II.
-Equipped with these information as inputs, consider [116] the conformal mapping , $z$ which maps the cut-u plan,$|arg(u)|<\pi$ into the interior of the unit-disk in the $z$-plane while preserving the origin:
+\textit{ We obtain the value:$~p(g)=~-0.5$, being independent of $g$ as expected} and the values for $r_c(g)$, as shown in \textbf{Table-II}.
+Equipped with these information as inputs, consider [118] the conformal mapping , $z$ which maps the cut-u plan,$|arg(u)|<\pi$ into the interior of the unit-disk in the $z$-plane while preserving the origin:

 Note that the images of the points: $u=\pm\infty$ are at $z=1$ and further that $z(u)$ is a real-analytic-function of u.